citp/privacy-policy-historical/g/gr/gro/groundreport.com.md

-> *The following text is extracted and transformed from the groundreport.com privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217023010id_/http%3A//www.groundreport.com/content.php%3Fsection%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the groundreport.com privacy policy that was archived on 2009-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090617191819id_/http%3A//www.groundreport.com/content.php%3Fsection%3Dprivacy) for the most accurate reproduction.*

-# GroundReport - World News, Opinion & Politics from the Ground
+# Hyperlocal News & Opinion Around the World | GroundReport

 **Privacy Policy**